10 After-School Activities and Games for Kids

-Stage a Scavenger Hunt
+Stage a scavenger hunt

 Have kids search for all sorts of items, indoors or out.
 If you have a large group, break them into smaller teams.
 Make the clues easier for the younger kids and vaguer for the older ones.

-Are your neighbors celebrating or have they been sick or out of town?
+Are your neighbours celebrating or have they been sick or out of town?
 No reason is really necessary to have your kids do something nice for someone else.
 Bake cookies, make a card, plant some flowers in a pot -- the possibilities are endless.

 Williams has a "Drive By Bakery," which involved baking a treat, tipping the recipient off with a phone call that a delivery is waiting in the driveway.
 Her kids would hand the treat off from the car window and they would drive away.